-When you think you need A&E, please contact NHS 111 first.
+When you think you need the Emergency Department (ED), please contact NHS 111 first.
 They can help you right away and if you need urgent care then NHS 111 can book you in to be seen quickly and safely.
-If A&E isn’t the right place for you, they can direct you or make an appointment at a more appropriate local service such as a GP practice, pharmacist or Walk-In-Centre.

 However, if you do have a life-threatening illness or injury then you should continue to dial 999.